 First by attending many international and regional meetings or summits on Climate and SDGs and promoting the biodiversity agenda.

 Second, by Involving stakeholders in the field of climate action on the question of biodiversity loss

 Coordination of agendas between climate/SDGs/biodiversity

 The project is funded by the EU and is implemented by Expertise France.
 Expertise France is the French public agency for international technical assistance.
 We are working closely with the European Commission.
-However, we have a neutral position that only seeks to contribute to a 2020 agreement and that aims at addressing general concerns.
+However, we have a neutral position that only seeks to contribute to contribute to the agreement of an ambitious Post-2020 Global Biodiversity Framework.

 Our team is composed by 8 people:

 The 2 project officers:

 Also worked in the team:

 We will focus our work on 20 priority countries.
 Based on a number of exchanges and analyses, countries have been selected based on the following criteria:

 On that point, COP14 in Sharm el Sheik and latest CBD regional meetings have been very important to understand the concerns, needs, expectations and the involvement opportunities by numerous countries around this initiative.